MaxMello/ActiveAnno/README.md

 MONGO_DATABASE_NAME: activeanno
 LOGGING_LEVEL: DEBUG
 GENERATE_EXAMPLE_PROJECT: "true"
+CORS_HOSTS_LIST: 'localhost,localhost:3000,0.0.0.0,0.0.0.0:3000'
 ```
 These are the default values.
 For production purposes, you would probably set `GENERATE_EXAMPLE_PROJECT` to false, increase the logging level, enable `HTTPS_REDIRECT`, and
 potentially connect the service to an existing MongoDB.
+The CORS list might not always be necessary, but in the local deploy scenario,
+the URLs of the web page (`localhost:3000`) and the backend (`localhost:8080`) differ and thus CORS is necessary.

 ## Styling
 Actually, there are additional environment variables in the frontend for colorizing the web app.